 That miracle comes in the form of a sudden planetary blackout which transpires just as Jack’s bike gets hit by a passing bus.
 He loses two front teeth, but wakes up to a world where certain famous objects and figures never existed, most notably the Beatles.
 There’s no sci-fi explanation as to how it happened- Boyle just wants us to contemplate a world where this impossible idea has become reality.
 No mention of John, George, Paul or Ringo on Google, and none of Jack’s friends recognize his performance of ‘Yesterday’ on the guitar.
 They just think it’s a shockingly great song that Jack made up on the spot, which gives him an idea: record the Beatles songs as his own.
 It’s plagiarism yes, but restricting these songs to one man’s memory might as well be an equally big crime, if not bigger.

 If Yesterday nails one thing, it’s the timeless frenzy surrounding the Beatle’s music.
-While their works is intrinsically tied to the counterculture/Vietnam era, titles like “Can’t Buy Me Love,” “Revolution” and “Help” transcend decades simply by being amazing songs in their own right.
-Both corners of this perception are addressed in Jack’s journey, with the Beatle’s music drawing widespread crowds but no one remotely understanding the visual significance behind Strawberry Fields or Abby Road.
-This lead to humorous moments where Jack must navigate everyone’s obliviousness to his situation while memorizing the song lyrics from scratch.
+While their work is intrinsically tied to the counterculture/Vietnam era, titles like “Can’t Buy Me Love,” “Revolution” and “Help” transcend decades simply by being amazing songs in their own right.
+Both corners of this perception are addressed in Jack’s journey, with the Beatle’s music drawing widespread crowds but little understanding behind the visual significance of Strawberry Fields or Abby Road.
+This lead to humorous moments where Jack must navigate everyone’s obliviousness while memorizing the song lyrics from scratch.
 It’s also a frustrating endeavor, especially when he must conceal horror at other characters criticizing the lyrics for not sounding modern enough.
 There’s just something funny, yet relatable, about Jack performing “Let it Be” to his parents, only for them to sympathetically regard it like a piano recital rather than a forgotten classic.

-Still, their presence enhances Jack’s moral contemplation: he’s using the work of four music icons no one remembers to boost his music career, and the guilt of that fact continues to haunt him as their music becomes popular again.
+Still, their presence enhances Jack’s moral contemplation: he’s using the work of four music icons no one remembers to boost his career, and the guilt of that fact haunts him as their music becomes popular again.
 There’s no chronological specification on this rise to fame- for all we know, Yesterday takes place anywhere between a few weeks to three months.
-Thanks to Patel’s performance, however, Jack’s character arc never feels amoral nor selfish.
+Thanks to Patel’s performance, however, Jack never comes across feeling amoral nor selfish.
 He’s just getting a glimpse of what Beatlemania might look like in the modern age, warts and all.

 This cultural reverence for the Beatle’s music keeps Yesterday entertaining despite its tropey framework.
-Boyle even includes this admiration in the film’s visual effects, transitioning from scene to scene with the same psychedelia-inspired art style long affiliated with their album covers.
+Boyle even shows his admiration in the film’s visual effects, transitioning from scene to scene with the same psychedelia-inspired art style long affiliated with their album covers.
 And its message is surprisingly intimate.
-Despite his musical ambitions, Jack loves The Beatles as much as any fan and views playing their music as a way to restore something that’s been lost to the world.
-That’s probably the most relatable reaction anyone could have in his position, and I doubt every moviegoer who see this film would want to do the same.
+Despite his musical ambitions, Jack loves The Beatles as much as any fan and views playing their music as a way to restore something lost to the world.
+That’s probably the most relatable reaction anyone could have in his position, and I doubt every moviegoer would want to do the same.